Whatsapp Icon

 Diet and Nutrition

 Maintaining a healthy diet after surgery is essential for your recovery.
 Initially, you may be advised to follow a liquid or soft diet.
 Gradually, you can introduce more solid foods as tolerated.
-Focusing on nutrient-rich foods, especially those high in fiber, can help prevent constipation, a common side effect of pain medication and reduced mobility.
+Focusing on nutrient-rich foods, especially those high in fiber, can help prevent constipation, a common side effect of pain medication, and reduced mobility.
 Foods like lentils, beans, whole grains, fruits, and vegetables are excellent options.
 Hydration is equally important, so be sure to drink plenty of water.

 Resuming Normal Activities

 The timeline for resuming daily activities varies from person to person, depending on the extent of the surgery and overall health.
 Most patients can start light activities, such as walking, within a few days after surgery.
 However, it's crucial to avoid strenuous activities or heavy lifting for several weeks.
-Your surgical team will provide specific guidelines based on your individual case.
+Your surgical team will provide specific guidelines based on your case.

 Follow-Up Care